citp/privacy-policy-historical/j/ji/jix/jixhost.com.md

-> *The following text is extracted and transformed from the jixhost.com privacy policy that was archived on 2009-02-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090205181427id_/http%3A//jixhost.com/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the jixhost.com privacy policy that was archived on 2010-01-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100105080347id_/http%3A//jixhost.com/privacy-policy.html) for the most accurate reproduction.*

-# JIXHost - Privacy Policy.
+# JixHost - Privacy Policy.

 We can be reached via e-mail at privacy@jixhost.com.
 For each visitor to our web page, our web server automatically recognizes no information regarding the domain or e-mail address.
 We collect aggregate information on what pages consumers access or visit, user-specific information on what pages consumers access or visit, information volunteered by the consumer, such as survey information and/or site registrations.
 With respect to cookies: We use cookies to record past activity at a site in order to provide better service when visitors return to our site .
 If you do not want to receive e-mail from us in the future, please let us know by sending us e-mail at the above address.